neoforged/.github/primers/26.2/index.md

 `VertexFormat` along with `VertexFormatElement` has been partially rewritten into a more dynamic framework.
 There is no longer a set of existing `VertexFormatElement`s.
 Instead, the elements are constructed when building the `VertexFormat` by adding attributes via `$Builder#addAttribute`.
 A `VertexFormat` can define at most sixteen elements or attributes, each providing at least the name and `GpuFormat`.

 `VertexFormat$IndexType` and `VertexFormat$Mode` have also been moved into their own `IndexType` and `PrimitiveTopology` enums, respectively.
 This is because `RenderPipeline`s can now define up to sixteen vertex buffers with different `VertexFormat`s, but must be applied to the same `PrimitiveTopology`.

+### Multiple Color Target States

-This expansion also allows for up to eight `ColorTargetState`s; though, it must match the number of color attachments specified as part of a `RenderPass`.
+With this expansion, `RenderPipeline`s can also specify up to eight `ColorTargetState`s.
+This must match the number of color attachments specified when creating a `RenderPass` (typically 1 in vanilla usecases).

 ### Bind Group Layouts